linkorb/.github/PULL_REQUEST_TEMPLATE.md

 Describe the big picture of your changes here to communicate to the maintainers why we should accept this pull request.
 If this relates to a card, please include a link to the card here.

-Addtionally:
-- Please provide a link to the Project HQ card related to the PR as part of the PR descrition
-- Please terminate the PR title with `#` and the card number, such as `Fix doomsday bug #1234`
+Addtionally, please terminate the PR title with `#` and the card number, such as `Fix doomsday bug #1234`

 ## Types of changes